javiertuya/visual-assert/README.md

 # visual-assert

 Assertion methods that generate an html file with the differences highlighting the additions and deletions.
-Useful when comparing large strings.
+Useful for comparing large strings.
+Available on Java and .NET.

 - From Java include the dependency as indicated in the [Maven Central Repository](https://search.maven.org/artifact/io.github.javiertuya/visual-assert/2.0.0/jar)